Books

 Sore Loser is made from four pieces of A4 paper folded in half.
 It has a bright yellow piece of A4 card for the cover, and is stapled together.
 San dipped their finger into black ink to write the title of the zine in all caps.
 The ink has set with various tones, darker where their finger first made contact.
 Underneath the title San and Etzali pasted the subtitle, "a chronic pain and illness zine on queer disabled grief", printed in Arial 22-point font.
 Beneath that are San and Etzali's names, hand-written in all caps, and pasted diagonally upwards to the right.

-San’s 2nd short story chapbook and 1st audiobook; film-stories online.
+San’s 2nd short story chapbook and 1st audiobook; additional online film-stories.

 Proper Tales Press/Canada Council, Cobourg/Glasgow, 2019/2020.